On Assignment for the University of Michigan Department of Radiology News & Notes newsletter. Read below or request PDF.

 Spring 2026

-One of the mutual goals of the research group is to share this technology with other medical schools, health systems and laboratories through its peer reviewed publications and national radiology organizations.
+One of the mutual goals of the research group is to share this technology with other medical schools, health systems and laboratories through its peer reviewed publications and national organizations, both medical and engineering.
+Another goal is to pursue patents on ADV-based technologies, which is important for clinical translation.

 “ADV can be used in many different types of applications,” says Mario Fabiilli, PhD, Associate Professor of Radiology and Biomedical Engineering.
-For those less familiar with this technique, “ADV is the process by which Ultrasound (US) is used to turn perfluorocarbon liquid droplets into gas bubbles.”
-Once injected, a transducer device that converts energy from one form to another, is used to turn the bioinert synthetic liquid into microbubbles, the size of red blood cells.
+For those less familiar with this technique, “ADV is the process by which ultrasound is used to turn perfluorocarbon liquid droplets into gas bubbles.”
+Once the droplets are injected into the blood-stream, an ultrasound transducer device converts the bioinert liquid droplets into microbubbles, which are the size of red blood cells.

-“Because they’re so small, they don’t harm the tissue,” says Dr. Kripfgans.
-“We wanted to make vascular bubbles inside the veins and arteries of the body.
-Also known as ultrasound contrast agents, these bubbles circulate through the system.
-They’re called transpulmonary bubbles because they pass through the capillaries.
-Rather than making bubbles out of nothing, which is called cavitation, we’re making bubbles out of droplets,” he says, explaining that bubbles are gas filled and droplets are fluid filled.
-With the ADV process, US converts the perfluorocarbon droplet into a bubble.
-It then vaporizes and changes from a liquid state to a gas state.”
+“Because they’re so small, they don’t cause tissue infarcts,” says Dr. Kripfgans.
+“We intended to create bubbles in situ, that is, directly inside the arteries.
+These microbubbles are also known as ultrasound contrast agents, which circulate freely through blood stream.
+These bubbles are called transpulmonary contrast agents because they pass through the capillaries, including the pulmonary bed.
+Rather than making bubbles out of nothing, which is called cavitation, a fascinating effect to discuss another time, we’re making bubbles out of droplet emulsions,” he says, explaining how bubbles are gas filled objects and droplets are composed of fluid.
+The ADV process is a phase change, with ultra-sound converting perfluorocarbon droplets into perfluorocarbon bubbles.

-“The reason the tiny droplets are vaporized into gas bubbles is because they are triggered by acoustic pulses,” adds Dr. Fowlkes, who directs research in ultrasound for diagnostic and therapeutic applications.
-As two of the early developers of the process, Kripfgans and Fowlkes, Professors of Radiology and Biomedical Engineering, determined that ADV could have valuable clinical technique.
+“The reason these tiny droplets are vaporized into gas bubbles is because they are triggered by acoustic pulses,” adds Brian Fowlkes, PhD, the director of the ultrasound group, who has investigated diagnostic and therapeutic ultrasound applications for decades.
+As two of the initial developers of the process, Kripfgans and Fowlkes, with appointments in Radiology and Biomedical Engineering, determined that ADV could have valuable clinical applications.

-When Dr. Kripfgans joined U-M as a graduate student in 1996 he began understanding the physics associated with these vaporization events, such as: how did the bubble vaporize?
-And how rapidly did it vaporize?
-“He began doing high-speed photography of vaporization events and to learn how the acoustic field in and around these droplets were affecting the vaporization process,” shared Dr. Fowlkes.
+When Dr. Kripfgans, now Associate Professor, joined U-M as a graduate student in 1996, he began to consider the physics associated with these vaporization events, such as: what causes these bubbles to vaporize?
+And how rapidly is the vaporization progressing?
+“He began doing ultra-high-speed photography of vaporization events to learn how the acoustic field in and around these droplets were affecting the vaporization process,” shared Dr. Fowlkes.
+“One needs to understand that a single ADV event lasts just a few millions of a second only.
+To put this time scale into perspective, a typical lightning strike lasts for 0.2 to 0.3 seconds, a period during which we could observe 50,000 ADV events,” adds Dr. Kripfgans.

-Moving from bench to pre-clinical research, they discovered that ADV could be utilized as a drug delivery system, it could also occlude blood flow to the kidneys, which would allow clinicians to starve cancer cells.
-“Those droplet triggers are a means of therapeutically controlling how blood flows into different tissues and even in the brain,” says Dr. Fowlkes.
-Before the ADV process, this type of intervention could only be accomplished surgically, now it could be done with this minimally invasive technique or transcutaneously.
+Moving from bench to preclinical research, they discovered that ADV could not only be utilized as a drug delivery system, but it could also be used to locally halt blood flow and occlude a target tissue, potentially allowing clinicians to starve cancer cells.
+“By tailoring the size of droplets and resulting bubbles, we can control how blood flows into different tissues, even in the brain,” says Dr. Fowlkes.
+Before ADV, this type of intervention could only be accomplished surgically or by catheterization, now it could be done with this minimally invasive technique or transcutaneously.

 While much of Dr. Aliabouzar’s ADV research centers around its potential diagnostic usages, Dr. Fabiilli focuses on its strengths for medical therapy.
-For one vaporization process, he loads drugs inside droplets, which allows him to control the release of drugs.
-“Another application that is very unique is rather than injecting droplets into the bloodstream, we can load them into implants that go into the body.”
-This process was recently used for an NIH funded study to develop a treatment for peripheral artery disease.
-Additional applications include regrowing blood vessels and bone as well as using ADV as a process for treating type-one diabetes.
+He loads drugs inside the droplets, which allows him to use ultrasound to control the release of drugs locally.
+“Another application that is very unique involves loading droplets into implants that then get placed into the body.”
+This process was recently used for an NIH funded study to develop a treatment for peripheral artery disease by stimulating blood vessel formation.
+Additional applications include regrowing bone as well as using ADV for treating Type I diabetes.

-After more than 25 years of research, the ADV lab scientists look forward to the day that this unique process can be used to benefit the lives of patients.
+After more than 25 years of research, the ADV lab scientists continue to work towards real life clinical applications, so that this unique process can be used to benefit the lives of patients.